YaredPena/YaredPena/README.md

 * 🌍  I'm based in New York
 * ✉️  You can contact me at [penayared16@gmail.com](mailto:penayared16@gmail.com)
-* 🧠  I'm learning Python
+* 🧠  I'm learning C#
-* 🤝  I'm open to collaborating on Data Science, Fullstack Projects
+* 🤝  I'm open to collaborating on Fullstack Projects

 ### Skills